 What is taxable profit and how does Brixx calculate corporation tax?

 Brixx uses a simple calculation for corporation tax.

-- Accrue this over the plan's financial year
+- Accrue 'Taxation and adjustment for losses' over the plan's financial year.

-- Pay this tax after the financial year has ended, in a month of your choosing.
+- If any tax is owed, pay this tax after the financial year has ended, in a month of your choosing.

 Taxable profit in Brixx excludes depreciation expenses.